Contractor Services Providers

 - Cross-reference any shortlisted contractor against verification guidance at How to Verify a Contractor before initiating a bid process.

-How listings are organized
+How providers are organized

 Tier 1 — General Contractors.
 Firms that manage entire project delivery, including procurement, subcontractor coordination, and owner-facing accountability.
 These contractors typically hold a general contractor license in one or more states and carry project-level insurance.
 Coverage for this segment draws on the explanatory context at General Contractor Services Explained.